 When the CRC is concerned about corruption regarding several issues in one State, often the Committee only issues one recommendation.
 However, the measures taken to eradicate corruption can differ according to the sector in which it is widespread.
-For example, in 2012 the CRC was concerned about corruption in education and regarding human trafficking in Liberia, but only one recommendation was issued22.
+For example, in 2012 the CRC was concerned about corruption in education and regarding human trafficking in Liberia, but only one recommendation was issued26.

-The subject of most concerns is the allocation of resources to children or children-related departments (health care, education, social services) (40).
+The subject of most concerns is the allocation of resources to children or children-related departments (health care, education, social services) (41).
 The CRC is often concerned about corruption in general and its impact on children's rights (14).
-Corruption in education is a concern for the CRC on 6 occasions, and corruption in relation to human trafficking comes up in 5 reviews.
+The Committee is concerned about corruption in education on 6 occasions, and corruption in relation to human trafficking comes up in 5 reviews.
 3 concerns relate to corruption in the issuance of birth certificates and another 3 to adoption.
 The CRC is concerned about corruption in health care in 3 countries.
-2 concerns are about the judiciary (of which one on the juvenile justice system), and 2 about gender-based violence and the lack of investigation due to corruption.
-Several issues are mentioned only once: the right to life of children, the anti-corruption authority, corruption among the inspectors of child labour and among government and law enforcement officials, or in the public sector in general, the age of minority, the adoption of an anti-corruption law and sexual exploitation.
+4 concerns are about the judiciary (of which, one is on the juvenile justice system), and 2 about gender-based violence and the lack of investigation due to corruption.
+Several issues are mentioned only once: the right to life of children, the anti-corruption authority, corruption among the inspectors of child labour and among government and law enforcement officials, or in the public sector in general, the age of minority, the adoption of an anti-corruption law, extortion of refugees and asylum seekers and sexual exploitation.
+Misappropriation of funds was a poverty-related concern in Honduras in 2007.
+The CRC mentions two positive aspects of corruption between 2007 and 2017: once in Liberia in 2012 for the adoption of an anti-corruption law and in 2011 for Cambodia, when the state ratified the UNCAC.